bbauska/JS-Eloquent/README.md

 <h4>Numbers</h4>

-Values of the *number* type are, unsurprisingly, numeric values.
+Values of the <i>number</i> type are, unsurprisingly, numeric values.
 In a JavaScript program, they are written as follows:

 13